rjorton/OIE2023/Kraken.md

 5. **-f 4** = only include read alignments that do have the unmapped flag 4
 6. **-s singleton.fastq** = output singleton reads (those without a pair) into the file singleton.fastq
 7. **human.sam** = the name of the input SAM file to extract reads from

+**NB:** Just to note, SAM/BAM files need to be sorted by the read name when extracting paired end data (so that pair members are next to each in the file) - the SAM file outputted by bowtie2 has pairs next to each already so we can skip the sort step

 If we list the contents of the directory, you should now see the two nonhuman FASTQ files have been created: